Marina Afonina proved that minimalism can still electrify a room.

 Sarah Palmieri

-Albus Lumen went to Alexandria and brought the whole night with it.
-Resort 27 fused nineties minimalism with a harder, futuristic glamour.
+Resort 27 fused nineties minimalism with a harder, futuristic glamour inspired by Ridley Scott's Blade Runner.
 The result was twenty minutes of the slickest, most seductive fashion shown at Australian Fashion Week.

-Marina Afonina founded Albus Lumen in Sydney in 2012 and has built one of the strongest and most specifc design languages in Australian fashion: clothes that are chic, luminous and always wearable.
+Marina Afonina founded Albus Lumen in Sydney in 2012 and has since built one of the clearest design languages in Australian fashion.
+Clothes that are precise, sensual, but always wearable.
 Born in Russia and raised between Europe and Australia, Afonina often draws on the austerity of Eastern European style.
-Over the past decade, Albus Lumen has become a defining force in Australian fashion, recognised for its precision tailoring and stripped-back elegance.
-After last year’s intimate salon-style presentation cast with friends and family, Resort 27 marked a significant shift in scale.
+Over the past decade, the label has become synonymous with sharp tailoring and stripped-back elegance.
+After last year’s intimate salon-style presentation cast with friends and family, Resort 27 marked a significant shift in scale and ambition.

 Your next Read